What are ISO Cleanroom Classifications for Medical Devices?

 Why choose medical device manufacturers with ISO Cleanrooms?

-By choosing medical device and part manufacturers with the appropriate ISO Cleanrooms, OEMs could ensure their suppliers meet their high standards for the end products, protecting the end-users, securing medical device certifications and guaranteeing reliability in their production chain.
-Medical device manufacturers with ISO Cleanrooms like Micro Systems offer their customers a high degree of operational and functional control, and advantages of efficiency, competency, accountability, and ability to adhere to sterility and global regulatory norms.
+By working with manufacturers maintaining ISO Cleanrooms, OEMs can ensure compliance, secure certifications, and guarantee reliable production.
+Companies like Micro Systems offer operational control, efficiency, and adherence to sterility and global regulatory standards.
 At Micro Systems, a complete process from mould design through micro mould manufacturing and development to validation are carried out within an ISO Class 7 cleanroom, and backed up by an extensively equipped Metrology department to ensure the highest quality and assurance.

 iso cleanroom moulding